friemen/reactor/README.md

 An event is something non-continuous that "happens".

-An occurence is a pair [timestamp, event].
+An occurence is a pair [event timestamp].

 A signal (a.k.a behaviour) is a value that possibly changes over time.